Undergraduate Transfer Credit Policy

 - an Associate of Arts (AA) or an Associate of Arts in Teaching (AAT) degree; or,

-- the designated general education program at the other institution, provided that the institution certifies the student's completion of that program.
+- the designated general education program at the other institution, provided that the institution certifies the student's completion of that program on an official transcript.

 Students with a two-year degree other than an AA or AAT (for example, an Associate of Science or an Associate of Applied Science) are not exempt from MSU general education requirements on the basis of their degrees unless approved for an exception by the Provost or designee.
 Such students will receive a course-by-course evaluation of their transfer credit that will indicate applicability of their courses to MSU general education requirements.